saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 echo "SC ready"
 ```

 1. Run Sauce Connect Docker container using the script below.
-It is important that you mount a temp folder (that is, `-v /tmp:/tmp`) so that `wait-for-sc.sh` can detect when Sauce Connect is ready.
+You must mount a temporary folder (`-v /tmp:/tmp`) so that `wait-for-sc.sh` can detect when Sauce Connect is ready.

 ```bash
 $ docker run \